idameitil/polyphenol-oxidases/README.md

 Run phylogenetic placement: `epa-ng --ref-msa data/epa-ng/fungi-with-lignin-degraders/ref-linsi.fa --tree data/epa-ng/tree.nwk --query data/epa-ng/fungi-with-lignin-degraders/query-linsi.fa --model WAG --redo --outdir data/epa-ng/fungi-with-lignin-degraders/out`

 Make grafted tree: `gappa examine graft --jplace-path data/epa-ng/fungi-with-lignin-degraders/out/epa_result.jplace --fully-resolve --name-prefix gappa --out-dir data/epa-ng/fungi-with-lignin-degraders/out/`.
 This produces the file `data/epa-ng/fungi-with-lignin-degraders/out/epa_result.newick`.
 Remove 'gappa'.

+### Make fungal dotplot
+From the grafted tree, files with accessions in each clade are made and saved in: `data/epa-ng/fungi-with-lignin-degraders/clades`

+A csv file is made by running `python src/proteome-tree/clade-annotations.py`.
+This creates the file `data/mrbayes/all/clades/clades.csv`.

+A dotplot is made in R with the script `src/species-tree/dotplot.R`.

+The phylum list `data/species-tree/phylum.txt` is written in the R script `src/species-tree/dotplot.R`.

+Then, the phylum html file is written with the `src/itol-label-files/make-itol-label-files.py` script.
+Open the html, print the page to pdf and overlap with dotplot.

 # Boxplots of number of PPOs per class
 To make the data table for making boxplots, run `python src/boxplots/make-proteome-table-with-empty.py`.
 This creates the file `data/boxplots/boxplot-data.tsv`.